-4. Pass the First Year Examination

-An examination over the first year of coursework and clinical experiences will be given to all first year Master's students after the first academic year (typically, in May after the final exam period and before the beginning of summer clinic).
-The purpose of the examination is to confirm that students are making adequate progress with regard to mastery of content and clinical principles, and to confirm adequate writing skills necessary for successful performance in the profession.
+- 4. Pass the First Year Examination - An examination over the first year of coursework and clinical experiences will be given to all first year Master's students after the first academic year (typically, in May after the final exam period and before the beginning of summer clinic).
+The purpose of the examination is to confirm that students are making adequate progress regarding mastery of content and clinical principles, and to confirm adequate writing skills necessary for successful performance in the profession.
 The examination is used for department purposes only; it may be used to guide the second year of graduate study and to help to assure successful completion of the graduate program.
-Information regarding the format, schedule, and timeframe for the exam will be provided during the spring semester.
+Information regarding the format, schedule, and timeframe for the exam will be provided during the spring semester. - The expectation is that all work related to the first-year exam is completed independently by the student.
+The use of ChatGPT or other AI to prepare your answers will be considered plagiarism and may affect your continued enrollment in the program.
+As always, you will be held to the Academic Code of Integrity at The University of Arizona. https://deanofstudents.arizona.edu/policies/code-academic-integrity

-The typical first year exam is as follows:
+The typical first-year exam is as follows:

 - Exam format and content: Students write essay answers to a number of questions in a fixed time period.
 Answers to exam questions are expected to be typed by the student.
 Students are expected to select questions consistent with their plan of study.
 In other words, students should only respond to questions relevant to the coursework completed by the end of the first year of study. - Scoring: The scoring rubric for the exam includes High Pass (HP), Pass (P), Needs Remediation (NR), Fail (F).
 Passing performance is a rating of High Pass or Pass on 80% of the questions answered. - Accommodations: Students eligible for accommodations through the DRC should work with their DRC contact and the Director of Graduate Studies to arrange for appropriate accommodations. - Consequences: Answers scored as "Needs Remediation" or "Fail" will prompt recommendations from faculty members for remedial work related to each question.
 The timeline for completing remediation will be detailed in the letter given to the students.
-The faculty will review the performance of any student who fails one or more questions OR who receive "needs remediation" on two or more questions, and recommendations for additional remediation will be made by their program committee and the Department Head.
-Failure to make satisfactory academic progress (for example, as evidenced by poor performance on the first-year exam and failure to successfully complete remedial work) will result in review of student status and recommendations, which could include oral examination and/or discontinuation in the program.
+The faculty will review the performance of any student who fails one or more questions OR who receives "needs remediation" on two or more questions, and recommendations for additional remediation will be made by their program committee and the Department Head.
+Failure to make satisfactory academic progress (e.g., as evidenced by poor performance on the first-year exam and failure to successfully complete remedial work) will result in review of student status and recommendations, which could include oral examination and/or discontinuation in the program.